Lab 1: Introduction to Python, Part I

 print("1 is not less than 7")

-All if statements start with a condition, or question, whose answer may be either True or False.
+All if statements start with a condition, or question, whose answer is a boolean value (True or False).
 In our case, this question is asking whether the number 1 is less than 7.
 When Python executes the if statement it first checks to determine whether the condition is True or False.
 If the condition is True then Python will continue and execute the code which is contained immediately below the if statement line (this code needs to be indented).
-If, on the other hand, the condition is False, then Python will jump immediately to the else line and execute the indented block of code below it, skipping over any commands in between.
+If the condition is False, then Python will jump immediately to the else line and execute the indented block of code below it, skipping over any commands in between.

 In our case, because 1 is indeed less than 7, Python will execute the line after the if statement, and will print the following output.